bertreb/pimatic-smartmeter-obis/README.md

 Connect your smartmeter via een serial connection (fysical or optical/IR) to your computer.
 Identify the serialport ID and communications settings of the smartmeter connection, on your computer (/dev/.....).
 Debuglevel 1 is for basic debugging and level 2 is for detailled debugging.
+CapabilityLog is a log of the smartmeter capabilities on (re)start of the device.

 Create a new SmartmeterObis device.
 You can choose between the D0 of Slm protocol depending on the type of smartmeter you are using.